My Morning Workout: Should I Exercise on an Empty Stomach?

 …also known as the afterburn effect, occurs when we accrue an oxygen debt during high intensity exercise.
 This debt is paid back in the hours after exercise by consuming oxygen above resting levels – and this burns calories.
 Even at the low end of the scale, EPOC amounts to an additional 6% of the total energy expended during your workout.(10) Every little bit helps.

 LAST WORD — FOR NOW

-You can think of fasted state exercise as a bit like driving a race car in 3rd gear.
-You might economize fuel, but you won’t make pole position.
 If you want to improve fitness, build muscle, and burn calories, focus your efforts on what definitely works – regular moderate to high intensity workouts with the right fuel in your tank.